 There is also a repository for non-eagle feathers.
 Perhaps the wings I had were sent there.
 A sufficient life for them, considering my fears of them having being discarded, but honestly, considering the corruption I write of, and in the interest of freedom of bird and human, I’d rather have them have been given back to the elements.

 SO, which birds are you not allowed to dance with their feathers, or take them home to place on your sacred space?
 Some of these may shock you.
-If you are reading this article, you have interest in this issue, and may find you are probably currently violating severe Federal laws.
+This list was originally longer, including some more notable birds of prey like Hawk and Owl, but have reduced it to the more common ones that you may see in your front or back yard daily to illustrate my point.
+If you are reading this article, you have interest in this issue, and may find you are probably currently violating severe Federal laws where you never would have expected to.

-PLAIN PIGEON (yes, the same ones that you see in every major city all over the place)
+Yes, the same ones that you see in every major city all over the place.

-SEAGULL (yes, the same ones that steal your snacks at the beach)
+Yes, the same ones that steal your snacks at the beach.
+They are everywhere.

-CANADA GOOSE (I had to include “bird” in the search engine terms because images for goose down jackets came up.
+I had to include “bird” in the search engine terms because images for goose down jackets came up.
 Explain this to me, someone?
-I can buy a coat made in a sweat shop from hostaged birds, but can’t pray with loose feathers offered to me by the bird itself?)
+I can buy a coat made in a sweat shop from hostaged birds, but can’t pray with loose feathers offered to me by the bird itself?
+How does this make any sense at all?
+I thought it was illegal to have possession of these feathers.
+Oh wait, but if I pay North Face Coats $200, I am exempt.

 There are many more.
 Check out the list at the FWS site to see if you are guilty.